Notselwyn/SudokuSolver/README.md

 # SudokuSolver
-Solves a sudoku in between 0.1s and 20s.
+Solves a sudoku in the matter of milliseconds

 ## Usage
 - Define the sudoku in line 8 to 19.